2017 St. Louis Cardinals season: Alex Mejia gets first hit, HR in Wacha birthday win

-Carlos Martinez and Yadier Molina named to All-Star Game roster
+Carlos Martínez and Yadier Molina named to All-Star Game roster

-Carlos Martinez and Yadier Molina were named to the All-Star Game reserves (on a July 2 ESPN televised report), in Miami on July 11.
+Carlos Martínez and Yadier Molina were named to the All-Star Game reserves (on a July 2 ESPN televised report), in Miami on July 11.
 Molina made the All-Star team for seven consecutive seasons before having that streak broken last year.
 Molina leads all NL catchers with 66 starts and 580 innings caught.
 He also ranks among the top four in total hits (69), home runs (nine) and RBIs (35).